 To date, NHARL has awarded more than $6,000 in grants to individuals and organizations seeking peaceful co-existence with beavers.

 Be sure to talk to your installer about the importance of keeping the water level as high as possible.
 If the water level gets too low, beavers may panic and work harder to undo the installation.
-Maintaining high water also preserves the habitat for all the other animals (and plants) who have come to depend on it.
+Maintaining high water also preserves the habitat for all the other animals who have come to depend on it, as well as for the plants.

 To apply for a grant, click below.
 Applications can be submitted any time of year.